DOMjudge/domjudge/doc/manual/config-advanced.rst

 - *Team pictures*: a photo of the team will be shown in the team details page if `public/images/teams/456.jpg` exists, where *456* is the team's numeric ID as shown in the DOMjudge interface.
-- *Banner*: a page-wide banner can be shown on the public scoreboard if that image is placed in `public/images/banner.png`.
+- *Contest Banners*: a page-wide banner can be shown on the public scoreboard if that image is placed in `public/images/banners/1.png` where *1* is the contest's numeric ID as shown in the DOMjudge interface.

 .. note::

-  The IDs for affiliations and teams need to be the *external ID* if the ``data_source`` setting of DOMjudge is set to external.
+  The IDs for affiliations and contests need to be the *external ID* if the ``data_source`` setting of DOMjudge is set to external.

 It is also possible to load custom CSS and/or JavaScript files.
 To do so, place